sugiuraii/WebSocketGaugeClientNeo/README.md

 > npm run build-benchmark
 > npm run build-application
 ```

+## <a name="custom">Making custom meter panel<a/>
+There are some sample source codes of meter application in `WebSocketGaugeClientNeo/src/application`directoy.
+To make your custom meter application, refer [CustomMeterApp.md](./docs/CustomMeterApp.md)

 ## <a name="install">Install</a>
 After buiding sources, compiled htmls and javascripts will be stored in `public_html` folder.
 Please copy these files to your web server (e.g. nginx) export directory.